Change of working hours

 - Holders of Diplomatic Stay Permit and Official/Service Stay Permit.

-- People engaged with Medical Services and Delivery of Supplies (humanitarian assistance),
+- People engaged with Medical Services and Delivery of Supplies ,and holders of a humanitarian visa (humanitarian assistance),

 - Airline and Maritime Crews including Land Transports.